You know company research benefits your job search and career in many ways.

 - Look more prepared in your interviews.

-Beyond using Upwork (not an affiliate) to hire an MBA student to do your research, there are a couple of Google tricks that will help you get relevant search results fast.
-Here’s what you can do:
+Beyond using Upwork (not an affiliate) to hire someone to do your research (I do), there are a couple of Google tricks that will help you get relevant search results fast:

 - Type the company’s name into your search bar (example: Electronic Arts).